marcocspc/sshman/README.md

 # Needed

+- You need Python 3 installed on your system;
-You need OpenSSH client installed on your system. sshman will check for the existence of ssh binary.
+- You need OpenSSH client installed on your system. sshman will check for the existence of ssh binary.

+# Installation

+If you have system-wide permissions, use:
+`pip3 install sshman`

+If you want to install just for yourself (without administrative privileges), use:
+`pip3 install sshman --user`

 # Usage